Plotting and piloting

 • Track Made Good: (TMG) the single resultant direction from the point of departure to point of arrival at any given time.
 The use of this term is preferred to the use of the misnomer “Course Made Good.”

-• CMG versus COG: CMG (resultant direction) should be distinguished from Course Over Ground (COG), which is a dynamic real- time value obtained from satellite navigation.
+• CMG versus COG: CMG (resultant direction) should be distinguished from Course over Ground (COG), which is a dynamic real- time value obtained from satellite navigation.

 • Speed Made Good: (SMG) the speed of the vessel achieved over the CMG line / TMG track.